-From July 2014 to June 2015, MainStreet Districts statewide saw the creation of 132 net new businesses, and 649 net new jobs, and the generation of $9,895,301 in private sector reinvestment.
+MainStreet investments from FY12-FY16 created of 612 net new businesses, and 2,673 net new jobs, 896 building rehabilitations, and $75,955,865 in private sector reinvestment.

-In February 2014, New Mexico MainStreet released In the New Mexico Tradition: The Impacts of MainStreet 1985-2013, produced by PlaceEconomics of Washington DC.
-The report presents the tremendous success of the MainStreet program statewide through 28 years of compiled data.
+In February 2014, The National Main Street Center released In the New Mexico Tradition: The Impacts of MainStreet 1985-2013, produced by PlaceEconomics of Washington DC.
+The report presents the success of the MainStreet program statewide through 28 years of compiled data.
 Major findings include:

-Currently, there are 27 affiliates of New Mexico MainStreet: Albuquerque (Barelas, DowntownABQ and Nob Hill), Alamogordo, Artesia, Belen, Carlsbad, Clayton, Clovis, Corrales, Deming, Farmington, Gallup, Grants, Harding County, Las Cruces, Las Vegas, Los Alamos, Lovington, Portales, Raton, Roswell, Silver City, South Valley (Bernalillo County),Truth or Consequences, Tucumcari and Zuni Pueblo.
+Currently, there are 28 affiliates of New Mexico MainStreet: Albuquerque (Barelas, DowntownABQ and Nob Hill), Alamogordo, Artesia, Belen, Carlsbad, Clayton, Clovis, Corrales, Deming, Farmington, Gallup, Grants, Harding County, Las Cruces, Las Vegas, Los Alamos, Lovington, Portales, Raton, Roswell, Ruidoso, Silver City, South Valley (Bernalillo County),Truth or Consequences, Tucumcari and Zuni Pueblo.

 To find out more about New Mexico MainStreet, contact Rich Williams, Director of New Mexico MainStreet, (505) 827-0168 or Rich.Williams@state.nm.us